Linear--Quadratic control for a class of stochastic Volterra equations: solvability and approximation: An infinite dimensional SDE with Lipschitz coefficients

 \begin{example} Fix $\alpha \in \Acal$, the conditions \eqref{assumption:EDS_dim_inf_growth}-\eqref{assumption:EDS_dim_inf_lip} are satisfied for the following specification of $\delta$ and $\Sigma$:

 where

 for some constant $c$. \ep \end{example}

 The existence and uniqueness of a strong solution to the stochastic Volterra equation \eqref{eq:sve} readily follows from Theorem~\ref{T:existenceY} when combined with Theorem~\ref{prop:representation_of_X}.
-To prove continuity of the solution we need the following lemma.
+To prove continuity of the solution we need the following lemma {which makes use of condition \eqref{eq:mucont}}.

 \begin{lemma} Let $Z_t =\int_0^t b_s ds + \int_0^t \sigma_s dW_s$, $0\leq t\leq T$, such that $b$ and $\sigma$ are progressively measurable and

 Then, the process

 solution in the mild sense to